 The Apparel and Merchandising program emphasizes study in apparel and textile design, product development and sourcing, and the marketing and retailing of consumer goods.
-The program encompasses global study of the cultural/historical economic, and scientific aspects of the textile and apparel industry, while fostering an understanding and implementation of socially responsible business practices.
+The program encompasses the global study of the cultural/historical economic, and scientific aspects of the textile and apparel industry while fostering an understanding and implementation of socially responsible business practices.

 Effective Fall 1999

 Students must satisfactorily complete the total credits required for the minor.
 Minors and interdisciplinary minors require 12 or more upper-division (300- to 400-level) credits.

 Additional coursework may be required due to prerequisites.

 |AM 101||Fashion Industries||3|

 |DM 360/MKT 360||Retailing||3|

 Select in consultation with advisor.
 Must be upper-division (300- to 400-level).